Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Numerical Results

 In order to better understand the origin of this suppression of the peak we examine, in Fig. \ref{Chi_sRPA}, the properties of the transverse susceptibility for the model of $\kappa$-Br close to $T_c$.
-In the absence of vertex corrections, the Hebel-Slichter peak results from a peak in the imaginary part of the susceptibility at $\bm{q}=\bm{0}$, which is present in both bands and only at higher temperatures.
-In the real part of the susceptibility, a corresponding negative peak in the same region is responsible for the suppression of this feature in the RPA susceptibility.
+In the absence of spin fluctuations, the Hebel-Slichter peak results from a peak in the imaginary part of the susceptibility at $\bm{q}=\bm{0}$, which is present in both bands and only at higher temperatures.
+In the presence of antiferromagnetic fluctuations, this peak is suppressed due to both the broad maximum of the real part of the susceptibility as well as the influence of the peaked imaginary part in the denominator of the RPA-dressed susceptibility.

-The peak in the real susceptibility is responsible, at strong interactions, for masking the corresponding peak in the imaginary part of the susceptibility, as can be seen in Fig. \ref{Chi_sRPA}d, which displays the imaginary part of the dressed susceptibility.
-While vertex corrections introduce some structure in the susceptibility away from $\bm{q}=\bm{0}$, these features do not protect the Hebel-Slichter peak from suppression.
+As can be seen in Fig. \ref{Chi_sRPA}d, the imaginary part of the dressed susceptibility shows no divergence, due to the cancellation of peaks in the bare imaginary susceptibility (Fig. \ref{Chi_sRPA}a) and the denominator of the dressed susceptibility (Fig. \ref{Chi_sRPA}c).
+While the antiferromagnetic fluctuations described by the RPA introduce some considerable structure in the susceptibility away from $\bm{q}=\bm{0}$, arising from the structure of the real part of the bare susceptibility, these features do not protect the Hebel-Slichter peak from suppression.

 In Fig. \ref{Chi_sRPA2}, we examine the dressed susceptibility at an intermediate interaction strength, not sufficient to suppress the Hebel-Slichter peak entirely.
-In this case, there is clearly still a large peak in the imaginary part of the susceptibility around $\bm{q}=\bm{0}$, which is suppressed entirely for large interaction strengths.
-Additionally, the features away from $\bm{q}=\bm{0}$ have not yet reached the magnitude seen in Fig. \ref{Chi_sRPA}, highlighting that both the suppression of the $\bm{q}=\bm{0}$ peak, and therefore the Hebel-Slichter peak, and the enhancement of the other features, arise due to the vertex corrections.
+In this case, there is clearly still a large enhancement of the imaginary part of the susceptibility, though the prominent peak around $\bm{q}=\bm{0}$ is no longer present.
+As the interaction strength increases, the overall magnitude of the susceptibility decreases further, ultimately suppressing the peak in $1/T_1T$ entirely.
+Additionally, the features away from $\bm{q}=\bm{0}$, while greater in magnitude, have not yet reached the definition seen in Fig. \ref{Chi_sRPA}, highlighting that both the suppression of the $\bm{q}=\bm{0}$ peak, and therefore the Hebel-Slichter peak, and the enhancement of the other features, arise due to the influence of the spin fluctuations.